by Kellen Dunnavant

 In 1853, Francis Smith became the new professor of natural philosophy and resident of Pavilion VI.
 Isabella Gibbons remained at Pavilion VI as a cook for Smith’s family until 1863, when the Emancipation Proclamation allegedly freed Isabella, William, and their then-three children from slavery.
 The Gibbons family remained in Charlottesville post-emancipation and become prominent members of the newly freed African American community.

 Isabella received a diploma from the newly founded New England Freedmen’s Aid Society’s Charlottesville Normal School in 1867.
 The school had been founded in October of 1865 when the New England Freedmen’s Aid Society sent a representative, Anna Gardner, to Charlottesville to start a school for the newly freed black residents.
-Shortly after Gardner’s arrival, Isabella Gibbons asked if she could help teach and work at the school and she immediately hired by Gardner as a teacher’s aide and, after further instruction, as a full-fledged teacher.
+Shortly after Gardner’s arrival, Isabella Gibbons asked if she could help teach and work at the school and she was immediately hired by Gardner as a teacher’s aide and, after further instruction, as a full-fledged teacher.
 Gibbons (as of 1866) and Paul Lewis, another formerly enslaved individual, taught at the two primary schools, first at the old Confederate General Hospital, but later from a schoolhouse built just south of the railroad near 7th Street Southwest.
 The town’s public school system hired Gibbons and Lewis in 1871 when the Charlottesville Freedmen’s School became a public school (later the Jefferson School).
 It is believed Isabella taught at the school until her 1889 death.
 The Jefferson School remained Charlottesville’s African American school through segregation and now houses the Jefferson School African-American Heritage Center.

 After 1863 William Gibbons became minister to the church congregation now known as First Baptist Church, the oldest Black church in Charlottesville, before moving to Washington, D.C. to pastor Zion Baptist Church in 1868.
 William passed away in July 1886, garnering a front-page obituary in the Washington Post, and more than ten thousand mourners at two funerals before his burial in the racially segregated section of Charlottesville’s Oakwood Cemetery.
 Isabella died three years later and is believed to be in an unmarked grave near her husband.